Soyle-Productions/soyle-stories-user-manual/how do I.../remove/a scene from my project.md

+# How do I remove a scene from my project?
+If you want to remove a scene completely from your project, follow the steps below.

-There are two ways to remove a scene from your project, assuming you've created the scene:
+## There are two ways to remove a scene from your project, assuming you've created the scene:

 1. Open the Scenes List Tool
 2. Right-click the scene